The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

 What Is Blended Learning?

 Broadly, blended learning seeks to supplement physical experiences with digital ones.
 Learners will still have face-to-face interactions with peers, instructors and teachers, but these students will also be able to access online resources that complement and enhance their in-person learning.
-This helps create better, more personalised learning experiences, as traditional and digital elements play off of each other.
+This helps create better, more personalized learning experiences, as traditional and digital elements play off of each other.

 Blended learning also helps prepare students for a digital future, as they work through their coursework while also mastering the technology they’re using to consume, absorb and reflect on it.